Executive Clemency Office

 Please review the Clemency Application Guidelines on this page.

 You may also contact the Governor’s Executive Clemency Office by phone or email to determine your eligibility.
-Please provide, or be prepared to provide, full name, date of birth, OPUS number (if applicable), crime, county of conviction, and contact information.
+Please provide your full name, date of birth, OPUS number (if applicable), crime, county of conviction, and contact information.

-The granting of a commutation, pardon of forgiveness, or unconditional pardon does not expunge your record.
-Only the granting of a Pardon of Innocence authorizes expungement (see below).
+The granting of a Commutation or Pardon of Forgiveness does not expunge your record.
+Only the granting of a Pardon of Innocence authorizes expungement.

-You will be notified in writing once a final decision is reached.
+You will be notified in writing when a final decision is reached.
 Until you receive that notification, you may assume your petition is still pending.

-If you have a question about whether your petition is pending, you may view the appropriate 'Pending' list on this page, or contact our office.
+If you have a question about whether your petition is pending, you may contact our office.

 919.324.1456